charlie-flynn/HelloDungeon/README.md

 C# Coding Practice for AIE

+Download the program by clicking [here!](https://github.com/charlie-flynn/HelloDungeon/releases)

+Then right-click the .ZIP, and click Extract All.

+Afterwards, you're good to run the executable (.exe) file in the folder!

 How to play!

 When the game prompts you to make a decision, type in either the word (or words) or number assigned to the choice you wish to make.